fltk-rs/fl2rust/README.md

 $ fl2rust <fl file>.fl > <output file>.rs
 ```

+### As a library

-To automate through cargo, you can use fl2rust as a library by adding it to your build-dependencies:
+To automate things through cargo, you can use fl2rust as a library by adding it to your build-dependencies:
 ```toml
 # Cargo.toml
 [dependencies]